What To Expect

-- Middle School (6th-8th grade) and High School (9th-12th grade) classes take place during the 10:45am service.
+- Middle School (6th-8th grade) class take place during the 10:45am service.
 Visit the Students page for more information.

 - Should your family choose to stick together, that’s fine too!
 All ages are welcome in the worship services.

 - Village Church is fully accessible to our guests in wheelchairs and others who have difficulty navigating stairs.
 The elevator is located in the north side entrance.
-At the Information Center we offer assistive listening devices and large print bulletins/song sheets.
+At Guest Central we offer assistive listening devices.

-- You can dress casually or you can dress up...it your choice!
+- You can dress casually or you can dress up...it's your choice!